teverso1/Stories-On-Demand/ProjectRoadmap.md

 - [x] Review Story Generator with Python code to see if it works and how it works
 - [x] Locate a tutorial that demonstrates user input generated stories
 - [x] Identify the differences in the code to gain a better understanding of how you can merge them to accomplish your goal
-- [ ] Attempt to merge sections of each code example and report any issues
+- [x] Attempt to merge sections of each code example and report any issues
-- [ ] Map out sections of story for the overall narrative that won't require user input
+- [x] Map out sections of story for the overall narrative that won't require user input
-- [ ] Select sections of the story that will require user input
+- [x] Select sections of the story that will require user input
+- [x] Find another example of code that merges both sections to identify potential errors
-- [ ] Code sections and report any errors
+- [x] Code sections and report any errors
 - [ ] Test out random inputs to ensure the generator is working
 - [ ] Upload & Save